 Humane Studies Fellowship is one of the awards offered by the Institute for Humane Studies, which gives scholarships up to $15,000 for undergraduate or graduate study in the United States or abroad.
 Last year IHS awarded more than 165 scholarships to outstanding undergraduates, graduate students, law students, and professional students who are exploring the principles, practices, and institutions necessary to a free society through their academic work.
 You must be a junior or senior during the academic year of funding.
 All nationalities may apply.
 Deadline: Fall.

 National Institutes of Health (NIH) Undergraduate Scholarship Program (UGSP) offers competitive scholarships to students from disadvantaged backgrounds who are committed to careers in biomedical, behavioral, and social science health-related research.
 The program offers: scholarship support, paid research training at the NIH during the summer, paid employment and training at the NIH after graduation.
+The NIH UGSP will pay up to $20,000 per academic year in tuition, educational expenses, and reasonable living expenses to scholarship recipients.
+Scholarships are awarded for 1 year, and can be renewed up to 4 years.
 Applicants must be: a U.S. citizen, enrolled or accepted for enrollment as a full-time student for the current academic year at an accredited, 4-year undergraduate institution, and from a disadvantaged background, as certified by their financial aid office.
 3.5 GPA or higher is required.
 Deadline: Winter

 Udall Scholarship is an award for sophomore or junior students who are U.S. citizens or permanent residents and EITHER: preparing for a career in environmental public policy, OR: who are Native American or Alaska Natives who intend to pursue a career in health care or tribal policy.
 Eighty scholarships of up to $5000 and 50 honorable mentions of $350 are awarded to sophomore and junior level college students committed to careers related to the environment, tribal public policy, or Native American health care.
 MHC may nominate 4 students.
 MHC NOMINATION IS REQUIRED.
 MHC Deadline: Winter.